-There are a lot of people here new to warhammer in general, and a series with 40 years worth of lore can be hard to dive into.
+There are a lot of people here new to Warhammer in general, and a series with 40 years worth of lore can be hard to dive into.
 So, here’s a quick writeup of some of the basics you’ll be encountering on Odyssey.

-Formally known as the Empire of Man, the Empire was founded by Sigmar in 0 IC (see how that works?), it has since become one of the major powers of the world.
+Formally known as the Empire of Man, the Empire was founded by the tribal leader Sigmar in 0 IC (Imperial Calendar), it has since become one of the major powers of the world.
 Sporting technological terrors such as the Steamtank and Helblaster volleygun, backed up by powerful Knightly orders, supported by the expertly trained magicians of the Imperial Colleges of Magic and most importantly, lines and lines of disciplined professional state troops recruited from towns and cities throughout the Empire.
 Sigmar would later become the patron god of the Empire, replacing Ulric, the previous deity in many provinces.
 Despite the preference for Sigmar, many gods are worshiped openly in the Empire, from the Dwarfen ancestor-gods to strange gods from foreign lands like Myrmidia, this religious tolerance only extends so far, worship of the chaos gods or any related deity is strictly forbidden.
 This is enforced by the Witchhunters and Warrior priests of the Church of Sigmar.

 While the varied provinces and cultures of the Empire are too complex to go into for a post like this, the provinces that border Marienburg are Reikland, Nordland (To and extent), and Middenland.

 The Current Capital of the Empire, and the Domain of Prince Karl Franz, who is also the current Emperor.
 The people of Reikland are considered urbane, open minded, loud and arrogant among the rest of the Empire.
 A walk throughout the streets of a city in Reikland will give you a display of all the latest fashion trends in the Empire.